Public opinion

-Public opinion is the collective opinion on a specific topic or voting intention relevant to society.
+Public opinion, or popular opinion, is the collective opinion on a specific topic or voting intention relevant to society.
 It is the people's views on matters affecting them.
-The term originates from France, and first appeared in the 17th century, though writers had identified the importance of the opinion of the people long before this.
-Prior to the advent of mass media, public fora such as coffee houses and gentlemen's clubs were used as exchanges of opinion and some reputable locations had great influence.

-In the 21st century, public opinion is widely thought to be heavily influenced by the media, and many studies have been undertaken which look at the different factors which influence public opinion.
+In the 21st century, public opinion is heavily influenced by the media; many studies have been undertaken which look at the different factors which influence public opinion.
 Politicians and other people concerned with public opinion often attempt to influence it using advertising or rhetoric.
+Opinion plays a vital role in uncovering some critical decisions.
+Sentiment analysis or opinion mining is a method used to mine the thoughts or feelings of the general population.
 One of the struggles of public opinion is how it can be influenced by misinformation.

 Etymology

-The term "public opinion" was derived from the French opinion publique, which was first used in 1588 by Michel de Montaigne in the second edition of his Essays (ch.
+The term "public opinion" was derived from the French opinion publique, which was first used in 1588 by Michel de Montaigne, one of the most significant philosophers of the French Renaissance, in the second edition of his famous Essays (ch.
 XXII).

 The French term also appears in the 1761 work Julie, or the New Heloise by Jean-Jacques Rousseau.

 Precursors of the phrase in English include William Temple's "general opinion" (appearing in his 1672 work On the Original and Nature of Government) and John Locke's "law of opinion" (appearing in his 1689 work An Essay Concerning Human Understanding).